sprasapradip/proteus-project/README.md

 If you want to contribute to this repository or report any issues, feel free to create a pull request or raise an issue on the respective project's GitHub page.

 ## About the Author
-These projects were created and maintained by sprasapradip.
+These projects were created and maintained by [sprasapradip](https://github.com/sprasapradip).
 Please reach out to the author for any questions or inquiries related to the projects.

+#### Thank you for using Proteus Projects!
+Happy tinkering and simulating!